ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 To install Synda, follow the steps listed in the `Synda installation documentation <http://prodiguer.github.io/synda/sdt/conda_install.html>`__.
-This description assumes that you use the conda installation.
+(This description assumes that Synda is installed using Conda.)
 As the last step, Synda will ask to set your openID credentials.
 Therefore, you'll need to create an account on an ESGF node, e.g.
 `the ESGF node at Lawrence Livermore National Laboratory <https://esgf-node.llnl.gov/projects/esgf-llnl/>`__